DebeshJha/2020-MediaEval-Medico-polyp-segmentation/README.md

 1) Polyp segmentation task (required) - The polyp segmentation task asks participants to develop algorithms for segmenting polyps on a comprehensive dataset.

 2) Algorithm efficiency task (required) - The algorithm efficiency task is similar to task one but puts a stronger emphasis on the algorithm’s speed in terms of frames-per-second.
 To ensure a fair evaluation, this task requires participants to submit a Docker image so that all algorithms are evaluated on the same hardware.

+# Data
+The dataset contains 1,000 polyp images and their corresponding ground truth mask.
+The datasets were collected from real routine clinical examinations at Vestre Viken Health Trust (VV) in Norway by expert gastroenterologists.
+The VV is the collaboration of the four hospitals that provide healthcare service to 470,000 peoples.
+The resolution of images varies from 332✕487 to 1920✕1072 pixels.
+Some of the images contain green thumbnail in the lower-left corner of the images showing the position marking from the ScopeGuide (Olympus).
+The training dataset can be downloaded from https://datasets.simula.no/kvasir-seg/.